euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 Version 0.0.1 of phcpy originated at lecture 40 of the author in the graduate course MCS 507 in the Fall of 2012, as an illustration of Sphinx [Bra]_.
-Version 0.1.0 was prepared for presentation at EuroSciPy 2013 (August 2013).
+Version 0.1.0 was prepared for presentation at EuroSciPy 2013 (August 2013), version 0.1.4 corresponds to the first version of this paper.
-The current version of phcpy is 0.1.4.
+The current version of phcpy is 0.1.5.

 We first outline in the next section the application of numerical homotopy continuation methods to compute all isolated solutions and all